willow385/ncndi/c-devel/README.md

 - Pass the option `-DMPL_DEBUG_=1` to the build script; i.e. `./build -DMPL_DEBUG_=1`.

 To get rid of object files and executables in this directory, run `./clean`.

+---

+# What the programs do

+- `test_binary_op_0.c`: Evaluates a simple AST with just literals.

+- `test_binary_op_1.c`: Evaluates an AST with a variable and a literal.

+- `test_lexer.c`: Tokenizes an MPL program and prints the tokens to stdout.

+- `test_calculate.c`: Constructs an AST from an MPL expression and evaluates it.